ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

-- the EntityPropertyType part MUST be a valid property of an ANE entity, i.e., the mapping of the ANE domain type and the Entity Property Type MUST be registered to the ALTO Resource Entity Property Mapping Registries (Section 11.5 in {{I-D.ietf-alto-unified-props-new}}).
+- the EntityPropertyType part MUST be a valid property of an ANE entity, i.e., the mapping of the ANE domain type and the Entity Property Type MUST be registered to the ALTO Resource Entity Property Mapping Registries as instructed by Section 11.5 of {{I-D.ietf-alto-unified-props-new}}.

+In this document, two initial ANE properties are specified, see {{maxresbw}} and
+{{persistent-entities}} for details.

 ### ANE Property: Maximum Reservable Bandwidth {#maxresbw}